downlinko/downlinko.github.io/_posts/development/2018-08-25-download-install-kotlin-windows.md

 **Congratulations, you have installed Kotlin on Windows 10!**

-Drop a line below if you liked this post.
+Be sure to leave a comment if you liked this post.

 Thanks!